 Skip to main content

 The creator application is a quality gate, not a gatekeeper.
 BlockForecast reviews every application to make sure the platform stays free of ambiguous, low-effort, or unresolvable markets — but the bar is reasonable.
 If you have a specific topic area, can write clear binary questions, and have a plan to bring traders to your markets, you’ll get approved.
-The review typically takes under 24 hours, and you’ll hear back via X DM on the handle you provide.
-You can also check status at any time by visiting /create — your wallet’s current state (pending, approved, rejected, or suspended) is shown there.
+The review typically completes in under 24 hours.
+There’s no automatic email or DM when a decision is made.
+Check your status at /create any time — the page shows your wallet’s current state (pending, approved, rejected, or suspended) plus any rejection reason recorded by the reviewer.
+The same status is queryable programmatically at GET /api/v2/creator/status?address=0x... if you want to poll from a script.

 Creator access is required before you can publish any market on BlockForecast.
 You cannot reach the market creation form at /create without approved creator status.